GatorShan/Tragopogon-Inflorescence-RNA-seq-Analysis/Differential_expression_analysis/README.md

 | keep <- rowSums(cpm(d) > cpm(10,mean(d$samples$lib.size))[1]) >= 6 | 6,142 |
 | keep <- rowSums(cpm(d) > cpm(5,mean(d$samples$lib.size))[1]) >= 6 | 7,366 |

-### 3.1 Reanalyze homeolog-specific expression in Tms (short-liguled T. miscellus), taking parental expression into consideration!
+## 4. Taking parental diploids' expression level into consideration, reanalyze homeolog-specific expression in Tms

+### 4.1 Isolate DE orthologs showing unbiased mapping and compare Tdu and Tpr expression in those orthologs
 Among the 8,021 orthologs with differential expression profiles, not all of them showed unbiased mapping; in addition, how many of them are equally expressed in two diploid parents?
 How many showed higher expression in Tdu?
 And how about higher expression in Tpr?

 Scripts are in Jupyter notebook **`Tdu_Tpr_voom_Tms/filter_DE_Tdu_Tpr_for_Tms.ipynb`**.